What expectations and desires do hold around partnership?

 In Relationship with your Wholeness

-In real life this might look like seeing your partner and yourself (past, prospective, present and future) as a very human creatures, worthy of love in all our imperfections.
+In real life this might look like seeing your partner and yourself (past, prospective, present and future) as very human creatures, worthy of love in all our imperfections.
 It might mean making progressive peace with your vulnerability and as you incrementally release any dreams, fantasies, ideals or expectations that attempt to distract you from your tender places.

 Acknowledge that rejecting any aspect of your essential self (your light, your anger, your body, etc) that doesn’t meet your expectations is an outdated strategy that isn’t truly serving you or your relationships.